-5. Remove the cardboard square from the connector pins and plug the AC OUICK CONNECTOR into the back of the alarm (see figure 3), making sure that the locks on the connector snap into place.
-Then push the excess wire back into the electrical box
+5. Remove the cardboard square from the connector pins and plug the AC QUICK CONNECTOR into the back of the alarm (see Figure 3), making sure that the locks on the connector snap into place.
+Then push the excess wire b place.
+Then push the excess wire back into the electrical box through the hole in the center of the mounting bracket.

+FIGURE 3

-FIGURE 3 Installing AC Quick Connect
+Installing AC Quick

+Connect

 - 6. Install the alarm on the mounting bracket and rotate the alarm in the direction of the "ON" arrow on the cover until the alarm ratchets into place (this ratcheting function allows for aesthetic alignment).
-Note: The alarm will mount to the bracket in 4 positions (every 90 degrees). - 7.
+Note: The alarm will mount to the bracket in 4 positions (every 90 degrees).
+NOTE: battery backup is automatically activated when the unit is rotated onto the bracket. - 7.
 Turn on the AC power.
-The green AC Power On Indicator should be lit when the alarm is operating from AC power. - 8.
-Install batteries, close battery door.
+The green AC Power On Indicator should be lit when the alarm is operating from AC power.